A guide to successful internal recruitment

 Looking for candidates outside of your company also increase your chances of finding a qualified, successful applicant.
 Having more potential hires can also allow you to be more selective and find candidates with the right education and experience for the job.
 It’s also an opportunity to improve the diversity of your organisation, by hiring from a broader range of backgrounds.

 However, a larger pool of applicants means having to spend more time going through all applications and finding the best candidates.
 Once you find the best candidate, you then have to take the time to train them up and onboard them which can take a few days.
+Specialist recruitment and onboarding software, such as Ciphr Connect, can help to significantly streamline the process of finding, hiring and onboarding new staff.

 Benefits of internal recruitment